rejackson73/remarks/Terraform/Modules/index.md

 Infrastructure should be structured similarly, with reusable Modules.
 ![:scale 100%](images/ProgramFunctionCalls.png)
 ???
-Modules in Terraform Infrastructure are very similar to functions or subroutines in programming languages.
-Self contained packages of Terraform code that can be reused across multiple workspaces.
+Now think about Modules and your sandwich, or really any programming or problem analysis.
+Modules allow you to reuse pieces that have already been designed and assembled.
+Self contained packages of Terraform code that can be applied across multiple workspaces.

 ---
 name: What is a Module - 2